MBACP (Reg.and Accr), CYP IAPT, Dip. Couns, & Dip. Sup

 Attendance issues/truancy, absenteeism, bullying and cyberbullying, burn-out, exam-related stress, insomnia/sleep health, loneliness, low mood, negative or intrusive thoughts, over-thinking and worry, poor academic performance, poor concentration, procrastination, perfectionism, school stress and academic pressure, substance misuse.

-I also incorporate mindfulness and CBT tools which have successfully helped adults to manage negative thoughts, compulsive self-criticism, low mood/depression and anxiety.
+I also incorporate mindfulness and CBT tools which have successfully helped adults to manage negative thoughts, compulsive self-criticism, low mood/depression and anxiety (including OCD, and emetophobia, phobia of vomiting).

-I am also a registered provider with health insurers Aviva, and Bupa, please find me on their practitioner finder directory via URL https://finder.bupa.co.uk/go/mr_richard_leigh
+I am also a registered provider with health insurers Aviva, AXA PPP Healthcare Bupa and WPA (please find me on their practitioner finder directory via URL https://finder.bupa.co.uk/go/mr_richard_leigh)

 Supporting staff members with supervision or counselling